MCheroajdN/CSS-Grid-_Task-Board/README.md

 PupSpa Project
 ## Introduction
- A Codecademy requirement to create a board of to-do items organized into columns.
+ A Codecademy requirement to use CSS Grid to create a board of to-do items organized into columns while using nested grid containers to add multiple grids on the same page and advanced CSS Grid properties.

 ## REQUIREMENT
  To add the grid property declarations to the provided HTML and CSS rules.